mysql/mysql-connector-nodejs/CONTRIBUTING.md

 $ npm run test:unit && npm run test:functional
 ```

-#### Using a Docker container
+#### Using Docker

-Alternatively, for Linux or macOS users, there is a script that builds and runs a Docker container which then executes the test suite.
-This means no external dependency, apart from a running MySQL server, is needed.
+Alternatively, for Linux or macOS users, there is a script that builds and launches a group of Docker containers as an environment where the automated test suite can execute without any additional dependency (apart from a Docker-based container engine).

+There are three different set of containers.
+One, built on top of a Node.js Docker image, is responsible to execute the test suite and contains the source tree and all the required 3rd-party dependencies.
+Another one launches a small DNS proxy with service discovery capabilities that allows to test among other things, DNS SRV connections in a dynamic network.
+The DNS proxy is also responsible for linking an additional set of multiple containers running MySQL server instances using different versions and/or configuration options.
+These allow to run specific tests against older versions to check for regressions, ensure compatibility between authentication mechanisms and deprecated server-side authentication plugins, setup TLS certificate chains between client and server, and test multi-host capabilities and connection failover, end-to-end.

 The script uses the environment variables described previously and introduces a few new ones.
-These are mostly meant to be used for configuring the Docker container itself.
-They allow to specify the path to a Node.js engine image, the network proxy setup and the URL of the NPM registry to use.
+These are mostly meant to be used for configuring the Docker containers.
+They allow to specify the base Node.js and MySQL Docker images, the network proxy setup, and the URL of the NPM registry to use.

 * `BASE_IMAGE` (`container-registry.oracle.com/graalvm/nodejs:latest` by default)
 * `HTTP_PROXY` (value of the environment variable in the host by default)
 * `HTTPS_PROXY` (value of the environment variable in the host by default)
+* `MYSQL_IMAGE` (`mysql/mysql-server` by default)
+* `MYSQL_VERSION` (`latest` by default)
 * `NO_PROXY` (value of the environment variable in the host by default)
 * `NPM_REGISTRY` (`https://registry.npmjs.org/` by default)